pedro-hfo/Doctrine-encryption/README.md

+## Project Overview
+This project uses  [Doctrine](https://www.doctrine-project.org/) with the [ParagonIE Halite encryption library](https://github.com/paragonie/halite) to encrypt data in a PostgreSQL database and uses [HashiCorp Vault](https://developer.hashicorp.com/vault) to handle database and cryptography secrets:
+* **Database connection**: Uses Doctrine to connect with a PostgreSQL database.
+* **Entity management**: Sample entity where the address field is encrypted on the database.
+The `is_encrypted` field indicates the encryption status of the data.
+* **Vault Management**: Uses `VaultService.php` to authenticate with Vault using the [appRole](https://developer.hashicorp.com/vault/tutorials/auth-methods/approle?variants=vault-deploy%3Aselfhosted) method and store/retrieve secrets.
+* **Key Management**: Uses `KeyManagementService.php` and `VaultService.php` to retrieve a key from vault (and creates a new one if non existent) to be used by EncryptionService.php.
+* **Encryption/Decryption Process**: Happens during Doctrine lifecycle events.
+    * prePersist and preUpdate: encrypts address and sets is_encrypted to true.
+    * postLoad: decrypts address and sets is_encrypted to false in memory, so that it works correctly if later used to update the row.
+* **Migration process**: Uses Doctrine Migrations to manage migrations, encrypting/decrypting existing data in this case.

+## Project structure
+* **src/Product.php** - Product entity mapped to the database through doctrine.
+* **services/ProductService.php** - Service to persist and retrieve products.
+* **services/EncryptionService.php** - Service that handles encryption/decryption and doctrine lifecycle callbacks.
+* **KeyManagementService.php** - Service that handles the cryptographic key.
+It tries to retrieve it from vault and, if it doesn't exist, generates a new one and saves it there
+    * The key path in vault is given when initializing this service
+    * There are other [more advanced options](https://github.com/paragonie/halite/blob/master/doc/Basic.md) for encryption, such as encrypting/decrypting with associated data or asymmetric-key encryption, but the code would need to be changed accordingly.
+* **VaultService.php** - Service that uses GuzzleHTTP to request a secretId, authenticate using it and the roleId provided in configs and then retrieves or stores secrets.
+* **migrations.php** - Default migrations configuration and versions directory path.
+* **migrations-db.php** - Database connection values for migrations, should be the same as the ones used by the project to connect to the DB.
+* **Migrations/VersionEncrypted.php** - Migration for encrypting/decrypting the address on all rows.
+* **config.php** - Config file with config values for vault.
+* **bootstrap.php** - "Main" script, that loads services, creates the database connection and registers the doctrine lifecycle events listener.
+* **test_encrypted.php** - Test script that inserts a product with encrypted data into the database, receives its id and tries to retrieve that id.
+If working correctly, it should add a row to the table with encrypted address, retrieve it, and log that product with a plain text address.
+* **test_unencrypted.php** - Similar to the other test, but doesn't encrypt data.
+If working correctly, it should add a row to the table with plain text address, retrieve it, and log that product.

 ## Database setup
 * For database setup, run these commands in order:
     * Enter the psql command line interface with default superuser: `sudo -u postgres psql`